vahnivesh/pwn.college_vahnivesh/Linux_Luminarium/Comprehending_Commands.md

 ..................................................................

-# grepping for a neddle in a haystack
+# 4.grepping for a neddle in a haystack

 ### using grep command to search a string from a big file.